-Remember that there is no 'right' for a non-South African to be given a permit to come to South Africa, or to live and work here.
-It is always a permission which may be granted or refused.
+Remember that there is no 'right' for a non-South African to be given a permit to come to South Africa or to live and work here.
+It is always permission that may be granted or refused.
 However, anyone who applies for permission has the right to administrative justice.
 This means they have the right to be given reasons, in writing, why permission was not given.
-(See page 29 Just Administrative Action)
+(See Just Administrative Action)

-If a person is granted permission to live in South Africa on a permanent basis, they are entitled to most of the rights which apply to 'everyone' in the Bill of Rights.
+If a person is granted permission to live in South Africa permanently, they are entitled to most of the rights that apply to 'everyone' in the Bill of Rights.